Demographics of Hong Kong: Terminology

 People from Hong Kong generally refer to themselves, in Cantonese, as Hèung Góng Yàhn (香港人 (Hong Kong people)); however, the term is not restricted to those of Chinese descent, owing to Hong Kong's roughly 160-year colonial history that saw the civil servants and traders of British, Indian, Russian and other ethnic groups stationed in Hong Kong.

 In English, the term 'Hongkongers' (or sometimes 'Hong Kongers') is also used to refer to Hong Kongese people, while the term 'Hongkongese' is sometimes used as an adjective to describe people or things related to Hong Kong.

-Population density
+Population size and structure

 The following census data is available for Hong Kong between the years 1841–2011.
 In 2011, Hong Kong had a population of just over 7 million, with a density of approximately 6,300 people per square kilometer.
 This makes Hong Kong the fourth most densely populated region in the world, after Macau, Monaco, and Singapore.